-Our Engineering programs in the New York region are designed for big time fun!
+Our Engineering programs in the New York region are huge on fun!
 Your child will have a blast diving into a new hands-on project each week, like designing, testing and redesigning machines and bridges using LEGO® bricks or K’NEX® pieces.
 Watch your child’s creativity soar as he or she constructs these complex creations with a partner and challenges other teams to friendly games and competitions.
-It’s an exciting way for your child to solve problems just like an engineer and develop valuable 21st century skills in the process!
+Your child will be solving problems just like an engineer in no time — and developing vital 21st century skills too!

 An Education Designed for the 21st Century

-From constructing multifaceted structures to testing and rebuilding them in order to try out a different solution, your son or daughter will be taking on challenges just like a real engineer!
-Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
-Parents can join in on the fun too: we send out regular email communication to keep you in the loop every week.
-We also send a preview of the upcoming week’s project so you and your son or daughter can gear up for what’s next!
+From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
+Our practical, hands-on courses are an amazing way for your budding inventor to understand important science, engineering and architectural concepts while also using his or her imagination and creativity.
+Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
+In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!

-Our Engineering programs in the New York region include:
+Our Engineering courses in the New York region feature:

 - Cool, interactive projects that feature building machines with LEGO® bricks to designing a variety of bridge types with K’NEX® pieces.